-- 1. Advisory committees must meet in person a minimum of two times a year, once each semester.
+1. Advisory committees must meet in person a minimum of two times a year, once each semester.
 It is recommended that contact with committees be maintained throughout the year via e-mail, fax, or phone.
-During the development of new programs or in times of major program revision, the advisory committee should meet frequently. - 2.
-Minutes must be kept of all advisory committee meetings.
+During the development of new programs or in times of major program revision, the advisory committee should meet frequently.

+- 2. Minutes must be kept of all advisory committee meetings.
 The minutes should follow the standard form for Clarendon College Committee Minutes.
-The advisory committee minutes should include or reflect the following: - a. a list of committee members present and absent, - b. a list of others present at the meeting, and - c. the active participation of committee members. - Attached to the minutes should be list of all committee members which reflects name, title, affiliation, address, and telephone number.
-(Note: Fulltime faculty members may only serve on the advisory committee in an exofficio capacity.)
-Following the advisory committee meeting, a copy of the minutes must be forwarded to the Vice President of Instruction.
+The advisory committee minutes should include or reflect the following: - a. a list of committee members present and absent, - b. a list of others present at the meeting, and - c. the active participation of committee members, - 3.
+Attached to the minutes should be list of all committee members which reflects name, title, affiliation, address, and telephone number.
+(Note: Full-time faculty members may only serve on the advisory committee in an exofficio capacity.)
+Following the advisory committee meeting, a copy of the minutes must be forwarded to the Executive Vice President of Academic & Student Affairs and a copy to the Vice President of Academic Affairs.